 The point is the last thing you want in a liberal, democracy is dependent people.
 The last thing you want are a few experts who know and push this technology on the world like some vengeful,barbaric army.

 What disturbs me most about the kind of optimism I hear from Gates and have heard by most people in the technology field is that there is no honesty without resistance.
 Where is the resistance to technology?
 There must be resistance to any power without which the power gets very corrupt, stupidly idealistic, frothing up in a bubble of self-myth.
 The present administration in power is a great example of what happens.

-The best thing to do with technology is leave it, go into the wildness and discover the root of value, the root of ones humanity, believe in that value, come back and live it out against all the shit thrown at one, and then use technology to further the value.
+The best thing to do with technology is leave it, go into the wilderness and discover the root of value, the root of ones humanity, believe in that value, come back and live it out against all the shit thrown at one, and then use technology to further the value.

 We live in contradictions; we love the power of things but we must resist them for our own good.
 Technology will often make life appear absurd and fated in a negative sense, other times we know we are at a place never achieved before so why not be happy and optimistic about it?

 The human being is much more likely to take powers and use them for his purposes than to understand powers and critique them.
-The first one leads to war, the second one learns to poetry or, at least, philosophy.
+The first one leads to war, the second one leads to poetry or, at least, philosophy.

-Who has not experienced the city as a grinding meaningless thing?
+Who has not experienced the city as a grinding, meaningless thing?
 Therefore not fit for free and liberal democratic human beings.